Team Data Analytics is creating the most immersive learning experience for working professionals at UpGrad.

 A good data scientist sits at a rare overlap of three areas:

 This helps understand and appreciate the nuances of a business problem.
-For e.g, an e-commerce company that would want to recommend complementary products to its buyers.
+For e.g, an e-commerce company would want to recommend complementary products to its buyers.

 Statistical and mathematical knowledge help to inform data-driven decision making.
 For instance, one can use market basket analysis to come up with complementary products for a particular buy.